Rochard: Plot

 John infiltrates the headquarters using ventilation shafts and other back doors, avoiding security cameras while sneaking his way towards his boss’ office.
-Once presence is noticed, he has to fight his way to the office, where he finds the decoder ring that can be used to decipher the strange writings at the alien temple.
+Once his presence is noticed, he has to fight his way to the office, where he finds the decoder ring that can be used to decipher the strange writings at the alien temple.
 John escapes the office and battles his way past sky police and their combat droids to reach a secluded cargo hangar.
 Skyler picks up John and they head back to the mining asteroid.

 The pirates have trashed the place so John decides to take an alternate route to the alien temple.
 After fighting an army of droids and turrets, John has to use a huge mining laser to get into the alien temple.
 At the temple he finds out that the decoder ring is actually a power source, which makes the strange markings on the walls glow.
 A large star map is revealed pointing to the Casino Asteroid they visited earlier.
 Sky police have found John and Skyler and they get separated.
 John has to find an alternative way to the hangar.
 When John gets there he finds Skyler captured by the space police and his ship being blown up.
 He decides to use an old race bird “Switchblade” to pursue the sky police and Skyler to the casino.

 John enters the abandoned part of the casino asteroid, which is an old Skyrig mine.
 On his way to the second alien temple he finds an old "Helga" G-Lifter, which has old hazardous features still active: it's able to grab human characters and shoots anti-gravity charges which lift objects they attach to.
 He fights his way to the Katsina temple and finds his boss holding the Katsina statue there.
 In the ensuing fight, John comes very close to Maximillian.
 When he is about to defeat his boss, a giant vortex appears devouring first Maximillian, followed by Skyler and John.
 They are all sucked into another dimension, leaving only an ominously glowing "Helga" G-Lifter behind.

 Development

 Rochard has been developed using the Unity engine and was launched in late September 2011 as the first PlayStation 3 game to use this engine.
 Unity's multi-platform capabilities also resulted in a speedy follow-up release on Steam on November 15, 2011.
 The Mac version followed in December 2011 on Mac App Store, and the Linux version was available in Humble Indie Bundle 6 on September 18, 2012.

-The game features a soundtrack composed by Markus “Captain” Kaarlonen from Poets of the Fall, mixing southern rock/blues and 80s inspired electronic music, originally composed on Amiga with Protracker.
+The game features a soundtrack composed by Markus “Captain” Kaarlonen from Poets of the Fall, mixing southern rock/blues and 1980s-inspired electronic music, originally composed on Amiga with Protracker.
 A special version of the game that includes the full soundtrack in an MP3 format was released on Steam alongside the game's regular edition.